 Skip to main content

+Configure Bare Metal access for an Ornn reservation to SSH directly into the GPU host with no virtualization overhead and no managed image.
 Bare Metal access connects you directly to the physical GPU host, with no hypervisor, no managed VM, and no image selection.
 You launch Bare Metal access from the reservation detail page, attach a registered SSH key, and connect over SSH once the host is ready.

 When to use Bare Metal